mzlarsson/badgercam/README.md

 ### General settings:
 **log_file**: Path to file which server logs to.
 Default "logs/badgercam.log".

+### Mail settings:
+**host**: SMTP host for mail updates will be sent from.
+Required if you wish to use mail feature.
+**port**: SMTP port your mail server is listening to.
+Default 465.
+**secure**: Whether your mail server uses a secure connection.
+Defaults to true if port is 465, false otherwise.
+**address**: Mail address you wish to send from.
+Required if you wish to use mail feature.
+**password**: Password for above said address.
+Required if you wish to use mail feature.

 ### Sync settings:
 **autosync**: List of cronjob strings, as specified [here](https://www.npmjs.com/package/node-cron#cron-syntax).
 An automatic sync will trigger each time these expressions trigger.
 Defaults to empty list.
 **limit**: Number of downloads the sync can do on one device before waiting a particular cooldown.
 Default unlimited.
 **cooldown**: The cooldown (in seconds) after the download limit has been reached.
 Default 60 seconds.
+**email**: List of email addresses to send sync log to after sync completion.
+Defaults to empty list.

 ### Device settings:
 **name**: Pretty name for the device to show in UI.
 Optional.